tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ### Configure the [custom app](https://nextjs.org/docs/advanced-features/custom-app) file

 A few steps must be followed in order to edit your GitHub content using TinaCMS.
+These changes will be made in `_app.tsx`.
+If you haven't [already created this file](/docs/nextjs/bootstrapping#adding-the-tina-provider), please do so in the `pages` directory.

 1. **Create the TinaCMS**
 1. **Register the GithubClient:** The client accepts a string ('/api/proxy-github' in our case).
 All requests using the `GithubClient` gets passed through a proxy on our site.
 This allows us to securely attach the authentication tokens on the backend.